 Role we played

-As each stakeholder is represented in the Theory of Change, each stakeholder must provide data to prove their outcomes are being achieved.
+As each stakeholder is represented in the theory of change, each stakeholder must provide data to prove their outcomes are being achieved.
 Instead of creating a new survey, or questions and losing previous year data, we emphasised what is being collected, why, and how.
-When RFDS WO revisit their Theory of Change, (part of the ever-evolving monitoring, evaluation and learning process) they know which survey questions to change, when and why.
+When RFDS revisit their theory of change, (part of the ever-evolving monitoring, evaluation and learning process) they know which survey questions to change, when and why.

 Outcomes

-RFDS WO can now articulate the issue they seek to address, how their response is unique, show the link between how their activities, services and programs influence and impact their stakeholders, create change and leads to community health and quality of life outcomes.
-Within the Theory of Change, RFDS WO acknowledge the inputs required and the operational outcomes that need to be achieved in order to create change for community.
-This is especially important in an organisation wide Theory of Change and for such a wide spanning organisation, as it demonstrates cohesion and a holistic approach to making strategic decisions going forward.
+RFDS can now articulate the issue they seek to address, how their response is unique, show the link between how their activities, services and programs influence and impact their stakeholders, create change and leads to community health and quality of life outcomes.
+Within the theory of change, RFDS identifies the inputs required and the operational outcomes that need to be achieved in order to create change for community.
+This is especially important in an organisation wide theory of change and for such a wide spanning organisation, as it demonstrates cohesion and a holistic approach to making strategic decisions.

 Meet the team